 The problem rises with a height of the heel and the ideal height should be one and a half inches,” Uma Kumar suggested.

 She advised that heels should be avoided by teenage girls because it may affect their posture at an early age and develop chronic pains later.
+Heel pain is very common and can be treated by a sports podiatrist sydney.

 Speaking to Pune365, city-based Orthopaedic Surgeon, Dr Rohan Diwekar opined, “Wearing any type of high heels is not good for women, these heels can take a toll on your spine, hips, knees, ankles and feet – which suffers the most of all.